 Multiple Friday evening community dinners and Shabbat and Holiday family-friendly services occur throughout the year, often with religious school students participating.
 On select Friday evenings Rabbi and Cantor lead a Young Family Shabbat Service, generally held at 5:30pm.
 Family Fun Night is our school’s main fund-raising event, and a great community event.

 Our students are further encouraged to participate and make a difference in our wider community through some of the following activities: seasonal “Mitzvah” outings to a local Senior center; preparing meals for the homeless at Union Station; Shabbaton- the Jewish Federation of the San Gabriel and Pomona Valley’s winter weekend youth camp; L’takein- a three-day educational and social action teen expedition to Washington, D.C.; participation in Jewish World Watch’s “March to End Genocide”; organizing food drives; and volunteering at animal shelters.

-Temple Beth David’s youth group (TOV CHAI) provides yet another opportunity for our students to deepen friendships, develop leadership skills, and participate in activities that strengthen their commitment to Judaism.
+Temple Beth David’s youth group provides yet another opportunity for our students to deepen friendships, develop leadership skills, and participate in activities that strengthen their commitment to Judaism.
 Students in the 7th-12th grade meet on the first Wednesday of the month from 6:30 pm-8:30 pm.

 Our school affirms the value of friendship and life-long learning by offering a robust array of classes and events for parents of our religious school students and congregants, normally held on Sunday mornings.
 These have included: Jewish holiday workshops; Bringing Judaism into the Home classes; “Lox and Bagel Breakfasts” which engage guest speakers from the Jewish, inter-faith, and secular community; an “Un-orthodox” Torah class; adult Hebrew classes; film presentations; Jewish cooking classes; and a Jewish book club.